Omni-Kernel/OS/README.md

 ### `/src/math.ts`
 The quantitative heart of the system.
 - `calculatePipelineMath()`: The primary orchestrator function that processes a raw string and outputs the fully computed deal state, including the `finalAction` (KILL, INVEST, etc.).
-- `analyzeThermodynamicEntropy()`: Computes structural integrity and noise levels.
+- `calculateTrustDecay()`: Computes structural integrity and noise levels.
 - `LegalPolicyEngine`: Contains the logic for identifying catastrophic legal clauses.

 ### `/src/enterprise_engine.ts`
 The deterministic fact extraction layer.
 - Uses regex and keyword heuristics to simulate an LLM's structured extraction of a deal's core facts from unstructured text (e.g., budget confidence, legal requirements, timelines, technical feasibility).
 - Used as the precursor step to the mathematical engine in `math.ts`.

+### `/src/idp_engine.ts`
+Intelligent Document Processing engine mapping module.
+- Simulates extraction of canonical entities, layout blocks (headers, signature blocks, specific clauses), and coordinates document extraction bounding boxes.
+- Hooked into the main `enterprise_engine.ts` fact extractor.

 <br>